A brief history of the Royal Latin School

-By the 1870s there were sixty-five pupils are recorded (twenty-five boarders) and four masters; the school became known as St John’s Chapel Grammar School and St John’s Royal Latin School.
+By the 1870s there were sixty-five pupils recorded (twenty-five boarders) and four masters; the school became known as St John’s Chapel Grammar School and St John’s Royal Latin School.

 In 1898 HM Inspectors advised the Trustees that the old buidings were totally inadequate & unsuitable for modern educational requirements.
 Consequently, Bucks County Council agreed to establish the school on a new site on Chandos Road.

 The school was legally transferred in 1907 with girls and female teachers admitted for the first time; 90 pupils attended the new site.
 New facilities included a laboratory and were described as ‘replete with every modern convenience’.
 The new building cost £5,000 (£4,350 from Bucks CC, £500 from the Town Council and £130 from voluntary contributions).

 Numbers of pupils steadily increased and reached 250 in 1939 under the Headship of Bert Toft (and England Rugby international).
 The Chandos Road site soon became too small and, in 1963 the Headmaster, George Embleton established the school on its third site on the Brookfield Estate.
 Here he created two separate boarding houses for boys & girls and the school was built to accommodate 360 pupils.
-The new school, now known as the ‘Main Block’, was opened on 26th June 1963 by the Queen Mother (pictured left in the photo below, during a visit to the library that day).
+The new school, now known as the ‘Main Block’, was opened on the 10th June 1963 by the Queen Mother (pictured left in the photo below, during a visit to the library that day).